tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 In TLS 1.3 the client and server are not guaranteed to agree on the client’s final flight until the first application message.
 Because EAs can be negotiated out-of-band it is possible to negotiate EAs without agreeing on the entire transcript.
-Servers SHOULD send application data before sending an CertificateRequest to the client.
+Servers SHOULD send application data before sending a CertificateRequest to the client.
 If there is no application data to send the server MAY send a NewSessionTicket.